 TDM consists of a combination of programs, policies, and infrastructure designed to reduce overall vehicle trips.
 TDM seeks to provide incentives and options for the Plan Area employees and residents to choose modes alternative such as walking, bicycling, carpooling/ridesharing (or not driving at all by working remotely).
 Per the City's TDM ordinance, daily trips generated by new developments in the Area are required to be 40% below ITE trip estimates.
-Through a joint transportation management association (a "TMA"), trip reductions efforts and programs will be coordinated.
+Through a joint transportation management association (a "TMA"), a single trip cap will be applied across all large developments to ensure the Plan Area as a whole meets the daily trip reduction goal. trip reductions efforts and programs will be coordinated.
 Penalties for failing to meet trip reduction targets include financial penalties in addition to programmatic or operational changes.
 Citywide programs funded by the TMA may qualify for trip reduction credit.